10 Key Facts

 You can download Seesaw’s Parent App for iOS, Android, or use the web to view your student’s learning artefacts.
 When your child adds new work, you will receive a notification to see, hear and respond to your child’s learning item.
 You only have access to your own child’s work and all of the content is stored securely.

-Health, Accidents and Sickness
+Healthy Eating, Accidents and Sickness

 The school promotes healthy eating habits.
 We discourage food and drink with high sugar content.
 Children are encouraged to have named water bottles handy in the classroom.
 In the junior area, an 'easy to grab out of tote tray' snack is encouraged.
 Lollies and soft drinks are not permitted.